scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    F_{Couette2} = -2\pi\,\frac{l \mu u_{R}}{\beta - \alpha}\,.

-With the data in Table :ref:`data1` and Table :ref:`data2`, Figure :ref:`flowForceCouette` shows a comparison between the analytically obtained relations (:ref:`Fcouette`) and (:ref:`FcouetteBipolar`) and results from 3D-CFD-simulations of the full Navier-Stokes system for a wide range of different eccentricities.
+With the data in Table :ref:`data1` and Table :ref:`data2`, Figure :ref:`flowForceCouette` shows a comparison between the analytically obtained relations (:ref:`Fcouette`) and (:ref:`FcouetteBipolar`) and results from 3D-CFD simulations of the full Navier-Stokes system for a wide range of different eccentricities.

-.. table:: Additional fluid- and geometry-parameters :label:`data2`
+.. table:: Additional fluid- and geometry-parameters used for the 3D-CFD simulations :label:`data2`

    +---------------+----------------+-------------------------------+
    | Parameter     |Value           |Unit                           |